kishimisu/WebGPU-Radix-Sort/README.md

 This is a WebGPU implementation for the radix sort algorithm as described in the paper [Fast 4-way parallel radix sorting on GPUs](https://www.sci.utah.edu/~csilva/papers/cgf.pdf).

-- Sort large arrays of integers on GPU using WGSL compute shaders
+- Sort large arrays on GPU using WGSL compute shaders
+- Supports 32-bit unsigned integers (`Uint32Array`)
+- Supports 32-bit unsigned floating points (`Float32Array`)
 - Sort a buffer of `keys` and associated `values` at the same time.
 The sort is made based on the `keys` buffer.
 - Supports arrays of arbitrary size